simonrho/jcnr-in-aws-demo/README.md

  - EBS CSI driver for Kubernetes.
  - DPDK environment setup DaemonSet in the worker node.
  - Kube config updated to incorporate the newly created EKS cluster.
+ - Local `~/.ssh/config` updated for direct SSH access to EC2 instances running a CE workload.

 ## Directory Structure